erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 GUARD <CONDITION>
 ```

-That means that for the substitution rule to be applicable the `<CONDITION>` in the guard statement must be true.
+For a substitution rule to be applicable, the `<CONDITION>` in its `GUARD` statement MUST be true.

-If a substitution rule has multiple guard statements, all of the conditions specified there should be satisfied.
+If a substitution rule has multiple `GUARD` statements, all of them MUST BE satisfied.

-## `TRAP` statements

-If no substitution rules are applicable for an instruction, then the execution MUST stop (`TRAP` instruction) and the partial results MUST NOT be used.

-Implementation of the `TRAP` instruction is undefined, but it should stop the execution flow. (e.g. in Golang it might be a function returning an error or a panic).

-## Instructions & Parameters

-Each instruction MAY have one or more parameters.
-The parameters values MUST be situated in the witness.
-The parameter values MUST NOT be taken from the stack.

-That makes it different from the helper function parameters that MAY come from the stack or MAY come from the witness.
+If there are no `GUARD` statements, the substitution rule is always applicable.

 ## Helper functions